 This list was originally published in 2015.
-We have since updated it to include events from Rogue One, The Last Jedi, Solo, and The Rise of Skywalker.
+We have since updated it to include events from Rogue One, The Last Jedi, Solo, and The Rise of Skywalker, all currently streaming on Disney+.
 There are many spoilers.

 These days, it feels like the title Star Wars refers to battles about the movies, not in them.
 The galaxy George Lucas built has been roiled with controversy, with fans, trolls, and maybe even actors seemingly taking sides in a struggle over the series’ direction.
 It’s why after a lifetime of fandom, I went into The Rise of Skywalker thinking, I’ve got a bad feeling about this — not about the movie itself, but the dark side of the discourse.